uhuc-de/minecraft-vanilla-server-toolset/README.md

 * provides 100% vanilla minecraft
 * start/stop the minecraft server like a daemon
 * creates a unix socket to talk to the server
-* backup the map weekly and daily
+* backup the map daily
 * update minecraft easily
 * records the positions of every player in the game and saves them into a sqlite file
 * modular design